Data Classification Policy

 FERPA is a Federal law that protects the privacy of student education records.
 This law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 FERPA provides students with the right to inspect and review certain education records maintained by the school and to request corrections if the records are inaccurate or misleading.
 It requires that schools obtain written permission before releasing information from a student’s education record.
 It also allows schools to publish certain “directory” information about students, unless the student has requested that the school not do so.

-The penalty for failing to comply with FERPA is loss of all federal funding, including grants and financial aid.
+The penalty for failing to comply with FERPA may result in the loss of all federal funding, including grants and financial aid.

 GLBA protects consumers’ personal financial information held by financial institutions.
 It requires that financial institutions provide customers with a privacy notice explaining what information is collected, how it is used, and how it is protected.